Hey, I think I got an idea on how to get Obama to go to Germany.

 A minute of what?

-For how for how long a period of time?
+For how long a period of time?

 So $35,000 a minute for six months?

-Or two.
+Or whatever.

-It's a lot of money spent.
+It's a lot of money he spent.

-Corzine spent 30.
+Corazine spent 30.

 Oh, it had nothing to do with party affiliation.

-Had nothing to do with politics.
+It had nothing to do with politics.

-Oh, uh Corzine lost because he's a Wall Street guy.
+Corazine lost because he's a Wall Street guy.

-People just found out he got all his money at Goldman Sachs.
+And people just found out he got all his money at Goldman Sachs.

-Okay, just a couple sound bites.
+Okay, just a couple soundbites.

 Here is me making a prediction about Virginia yesterday.

-Whatever the vote totals in Virginia, the state controlled media will report that the turnout was not as big as expected.
+Whatever the vote totals in Virginia, the state-controlled media will report that the turnout was not as big as expected.

 That the vote for the Republicans and against the Democrats was not as big as expected.